Amazon Redshift

 User & Use Cases

 Amazon Redshift features an analytic database with broad functional coverage that enables multiple use cases.
-It is used for data warehousing by 67 percent of customers and advanced analytics by 56 percent.
-Respondents to this survey also reported using it for data integration (56 percent) and data warehouse automation (44 percent).
+It is used for data integration by 55 percent, data warehousing by 45 percent and advanced analytics by 36 percent of customers.
+Respondents to this survey also reported using it as a data lakehouse (18 percent).

 This broad scope of analytical tasks shows that Amazon’s dedicated service for data warehousing has been extended to cover BI and advanced analytics workloads.
 In contrast, only 33 percent are using Redshift as a data lake so it can be seen as an analytical engine rather than a simple data store, although 56 percent of users stated that they use Amazon as data storage for data provisioning.
-It is interesting that 44 percent of users claim to do self-service analytics or data discovery.
-The latter is surprisingly high as the Amazon Redshift service does not directly cover this area and requires the utilization of, and integration with, other Amazon services.
-Maybe this is more to support data experts to build advanced analytics solutions.
+It is interesting that 27 percent of users claim to do master data management, data cataloging or data discovery.
+This is surprisingly high as the Amazon Redshift service does not directly cover these areas and requires the utilization of, and integration with, other Amazon services.

 Want to see the whole picture?